CreatiParser: Generative Image Parsing of Raster Graphic Designs into Editable Layers: Related Work

 \subsection{Image Decomposition}

 In the early stage, image decomposition methods were dominated by optimization with geometric or physical priors in color space~\cite{Tan2016RGBLayer, Tan2018PaletteRGBXY, Aksoy2017Unmixing, Akimoto2020FastSoftSeg, Koyama2018AdvancedBlending, Horita2022Unblending}.
 These methods produce interpretable layer extraction, but their dependence on handcrafted assumptions limits robustness and scalability to high-level semantic layers.
 Recent data-driven methods move toward modular parsing pipelines.
 DreamLayer~\cite{huang2025dreamlayer} builds synthetic layered data via matting, while MULAN~\cite{mulan} combines open-vocabulary detection~\cite{yao2023detclipv2}, segmentation~\cite{kirillov2023segment}, depth estimation~\cite{ranftl2020towards}, and ordering heuristics~\cite{lee2022instance} for layered decomposition in unconstrained scenes.
 Interactive matting approaches such as Click2Trimap~\cite{zhang2025trimapclick} further reduce the annotation effort by learning trimaps from minimal user clicks.
 Although effective in natural images~\cite{yang2024generative}, most of such methods focus on object-level foreground/background separation and cannot be directly transferred to graphic design, where typography, style effects, and structured layout are the core.
+Beyond decomposition, a complementary line of low-level image processing improves pixel-level quality through learnable image enhancement~\cite{liu2024pixel} and bit-depth enhancement~\cite{liu2026realworld, liu2025learning, liu2024multistage}; in contrast, our work targets semantic layer-level editability rather than appearance refinement.

 Unlike natural images, in graphic design image decomposition, recent methods increasingly rely on MLLMs to first predict a draft protocol and then recover layers through VQGAN decoding or "first matting and then image inpainting" framework~\cite{niedecomposition, chen2025rethinking, van2017vqvae, esser2021vqgan, layerd}.
 These design is flexible but vulnerable to stage-wise error accumulation: protocol errors propagate to image matting, and image inpainting~\cite{zhang2024mutualinpaint} often introduces texture inconsistency or semantic drift.
 In addition, fused artistic typography and fine-grained editable attributes remain difficult to preserve in cascaded pipelines.